Pashtuns: Sports

-Both the Afghanistan national cricket team and the Pakistan national cricket team have Pashtun players.
+Both the Pakistan national cricket team and the Afghanistan national cricket team have Pashtun players.
 One of the most popular sports among Pashtuns is cricket, which was introduced to South Asia during the early 18th century with the arrival of the British.
 Many Pashtuns have become prominent international cricketers, including Imran Khan, Shahid Afridi, Majid Khan, Misbah-ul-Haq, Younis Khan, Umar Gul, Junaid Khan, Fakhar Zaman, Mohammad Rizwan, Usman Shinwari, Naseem Shah, Shaheen Afridi, Iftikhar Ahmed, Mohammad Wasim and Yasir Shah.
 Australian cricketer Fawad Ahmed is of Pakistani Pashtun origin who has played for the Australian national team.

-Football (soccer) is also one of the most popular sports among Pashtuns.
-The former captain and now the current assistant coach of the Pakistan national football team, Muhammad Essa, is an ethnic Pashtun.
-Other sports popular among Pashtuns may include polo, field hockey, volleyball, handball, basketball, golf, track and field, bodybuilding, weightlifting, wrestling, kayaking, horse racing, martial arts, boxing, taekwondo, kick boxing, skateboarding, bowling and chess.

-Jahangir Khan and Jansher Khan became professional squash players.
-Although now retired, they are engaged in promoting the sport through the Pakistan Squash Federation.
-Maria Toorpakai Wazir is the first female Pashtun squash player.
-Pakistan also produced other world champions of Pashtun origin: Hashim Khan, Roshan Khan, Azam Khan, Mo Khan and Qamar Zaman.In recent decades Hayatullah Khan Durrani, Pride of Performance legendary caver from Quetta, has been promoting mountaineering, rock climbing and Caving in Balochistan, Pakistan.
-Mohammad Abubakar Durrani International Canoeing shining star of Pakistan.

-Snooker and billiards are played by young Pashtun men, mainly in urban areas where snooker clubs are found.
-Several prominent international recognized snooker players are from the Pashtun area, including Saleh Mohammed.
-Although traditionally very less involved in sports than boys, Pashtun girls sometimes play volleyball, basketball, football, and cricket, especially in urban areas.

 Makha is a traditional archery sport in Khyber Pakhtunkhwa, played with a long arrow (gheshai) having a saucer shaped metallic plate at its distal end, and a long bow.
 In Afghanistan, some Pashtuns still participate in the ancient sport of buzkashi in which horse riders attempt to place a goat or calf carcass in a goal circle.